Mathematic 2 - Calculus 2 - Summary

 Extended Concepts

-- Mutually Exclusive: Cannot occur together (e.g., coin toss: head or tail)
+Mutually Exclusive : Cannot occur together (e.g., coin toss: head or tail)

-- Independent: One does not affect the other (e.g., YouTube like and share)
+Independent : One does not affect the other (e.g., YouTube like and share)

-Probability of and not
+Probability of A A A and not B B B

 3.2 Conditional Probability

-- Conditional probability:
+Conditional probability:

 Total Probability Rule